citrix/Citrix-Cloud-ResourceLocation-Arm-Template/README.md

 		*  Note down :
                 	id	=>	Passed as parameter for customerId.
                	Secret	=>	Passed as parameter for clientSecret.

-*  If CloudConnector needs to be created under existing Citrix Cloud Resource Location, on https://citrix.cloud.com/ click Resource Location and Not the Name of the Resource Location and not the ID, and pass the exact name as parameter to ResourceLocationId Parameter.
+		*  If CloudConnector needs to be created under existing Citrix Cloud Resource Location, click Resource Location on Menu and Not the Name of the Resource Location and not the ID, and pass the exact name as parameter to ResourceLocationId Parameter.
 * Login to https://www.Citrix.com
 	Download latest RTM version of [Desktop OS Virtual Delivery Agent](https://www.citrix.com/downloads/xenapp-and-xendesktop/product-software/xenapp-and-xendesktop-714.html) for Windows 10 VDA
 	Download latest RTM version of [Server OS Virtual Delivery Agent](https://www.citrix.com/downloads/xenapp-and-xendesktop/product-software/xenapp-and-xendesktop-714.html) for Windows Server VDA
 	Upload it to a share that can be accessed by Azure Resource Manager Template.

+*Note:The downloaded Standalone VDA Installer can be either be uploaded  to your existing Azure Storage Account  or create an temporary Azure Storage Account which could be deleted once the deployment is completed.

 # Click the button below to deploy